apache/druid/docs/development/extensions-core/kafka-ingestion.md

 #### More on consumerProperties

 Consumer properties must contain a property `bootstrap.servers` with a list of Kafka brokers in the form: `<BROKER_1>:<PORT_1>,<BROKER_2>:<PORT_2>,...`.
 By default, `isolation.level` is set to `read_committed`.
-Set `isolation.level` to `read_uncommitted` if you don't want Druid to consume only committed transactions, if you use older versions of Kafka servers without transactions support.
+If you use older versions of Kafka servers without transactions support or don't want Druid to consume only committed transactions, set `isolation.level` to `read_uncommitted`.

 There are few cases that require fetching a few or all consumer properties at runtime.
 For example when `bootstrap.servers` is not known upfront, or is not static.
 To enable SSL connections you must provide provide passwords for `keystore`, `truststore` and `key` secretly.
 In this case you can use the environment variable dynamic config provider that comes with Druid to provide configurations at runtime.
 See [DynamicConfigProvider](../../operations/dynamic-config-provider.md).